 Cathy Scarlet and Tom Feather have decided to create the best catering company in Dublin.
-They have the perfect premises, heaps of talent and even a few contacts, but not everyone seems as pleased by the idea of 'Scarlet Feather' as they are.
+They have plenty of talent, the perfect premises, and even a few contacts.
+But not everyone is as pleased by the idea of 'Scarlet Feather' as they are.

 Tom's parents are disappointed that he has turned his back on the family business.
-Cathy's husband buries himself in work, becoming ever more distant, while his mother thinks Cathy should stay at home to look after him.
-And Tom's relationship with his beautiful, ambitious girlfriend becomes fraught as she struggles to realise her dream of becoming a model.
+Cathy's mother-in-law believes Cathy should be at home.
+And Tom's relationship with his beautiful, ambitious girlfriend is slowly disintegrating.

-As Cathy and Tom strive to maintain their emotional ties among catering triumphs and disasters, they are supported, and undermined, by an enchanting cast of classic Binchy characters.
+As Cathy and Tom strive to maintain their emotional ties amidst catering triumphs and disasters, they find both support and opposition where they least expect it.

 Maeve Binchy was born in County Dublin and educated at the Holy Child convent in Killiney and at University College, Dublin.
 After a spell as a teacher she joined the Irish Times.
 Her first novel, LIGHT A PENNY CANDLE, was published in 1982 and she went on to write over twenty books, all of them bestsellers.
 Several have been adapted for cinema and television, including TARA ROAD.
 Maeve Binchy received a LIFETIME ACHIEVEMENT AWARD at the BRITISH BOOK AWARDS in 1999 and the Irish PEN/A. T. CROSS AWARD in 2007.
 In 2010 she was presented with the BOB HUGHES LIFETIME ACHIEVEMENT AWARD at the BORD GAIS IRISH BOOK AWARDS by the President of Ireland.
 She was married to the writer and broadcaster Gordon Snell for 35 years, and died in 2012.
 Visit her website at www.maevebinchy.com